- PASS ALL FOUR PARTS OF CPA EXAMINATION: with at least a 75% within the 18-month rolling period.

 Applicants must apply for licensure within three years of receiving notification from NASBA of passing the last part of the CPA exam.
-If an applicant does not apply for licensure within this three year period, CPA examination grades expire and the applicant must reapply and retake the CPA examination.
+If an applicant fails to apply for licensure within this three year period, their CPA examination grades will expire and the applicant must reapply and retake the CPA examination.
 Furthermore, applicants will be required to meet the education requirements in effect at the time of the new application.

 - Evidence one year of acceptable work experience*.

-- Submit official transcripts evidencing completion of a baccalaureate degree, plus an additional 30 semester hours/45 quarter hours of education in excess of the baccalaureate degree to include six (6) semester/eight (8) quarter hours of upper division accounting and 12 semester/18 quarter hours of upper division general business courses.
+- Submit official transcripts evidencing completion of a baccalaureate degree, plus an additional 30 semester hours or 45 quarter hours of education in excess of the baccalaureate degree to include six (6) semester/eight (8) quarter hours of upper division accounting and 12 semester/18 quarter hours of upper division general business courses.